 B.A. in Psychology and Sociology, University of Massachusetts, Lowell; Teaching Certificate for Social Studies and History, Fitchburg State College; M.A. in Education, University of Massachusetts, Lowell

 Mr. Roscoe has taught at Somerville High since 1993.
 Before coming to SHS, he taught for two years in Reading, Massachusetts.
-Mr. Roscoe currently teaches AP Psychology, Honors Psychology, and US History II.
-Mr. Roscoe is an accomplished coach.
+Mr. Roscoe teaches Psychology, and US History II.
+He is an active member of the school’s Curriculum Committee, an active volunteer at the annual Multicultural Day, and was a long-standing Building Representative for the Union.
+Mr. Roscoe is also an accomplished coach.
 Mr. Roscoe has served as the football coach and has coached wrestling for over 20 years.
 He is also a Sunday school teacher.
 When not teaching or coaching, Mr. Roscoe enjoys fishing, working around the house and yard, and spending time with his family.

 B.A. in History, University of Massachusetts at Boston; M.Ed. in Secondary Education, University of Massachusetts at Boston